Attalea maripa

 Attalea maripa, commonly called maripa palm is a palm native to tropical South America and Trinidad and Tobago.
-It grows up 35 m tall and can have leaves or fronds 10–12 m long.
+It grows up 35 m tall and can have leaves or fronds 10–12 m long, bearing up to 636 leaflets.
 This plant has a yellow edible fruit which is oblong ovoid and cream.
 An edible oil can be extracted from the pulp of the fruit and from the kernel of the seed.